jakobzhao/geog458/weeks/week05/readings.md

 **Extended Readings:**

-(\*) Articles with this symbol should be skimmed before class if you are able

 _Topic: maps and knowledge, indigenous mapping methods, maps as colonial tools & the construction/ordering of space_

 -   (\*) [Maps Are Territories: Science is an Atlas: DAVID TURNBULL & OTHERS, 1989](http://territories.indigenousknowledge.org/index.html)